Organized labor appears to be on the verge of extinction, at least in the private sector.

 It's no coincidence, of course, that most of the employes still getting raises in our Age of Austerity are in unions -- 2 percent a year seems to be the top rate, barely matching inflation, especially considering sharp rises in food and fuel costs during the past year.

 With unemployment still unacceptably high, and four people applying for every opening, on average, companies manage to keep salaries and wages stagnant.
 In the service sector, hours are declining and benefits are either minimal or nonexistent.
-We all know friends and neighbors here in the Berkshires holding down two or even three part-time jobs in order to pay the rent or mortgage, put food on the table, gas in the car and cover
+We all know friends and neighbors here in the Berkshires holding down two or even three part-time jobs in order to pay the rent or mortgage, put food on the table, gas in the car and cover other basic expenses.

 When I entered the workforce in the late 1960s, nearly half of all employees were unionized -- a majority in the public sector and one out of three in private industry.